matteobettini/Traffic-Assignment-Frank-Wolfe-2021/README.md

 * Greenshields cost function (see Greenshields, B. D., et al. "A study of traffic capacity."
 Highway research board proceedings.
 Vol. 1935.
 National Research Council (USA), Highway Research Board, 1935.)
 * Constant cost function (no congestion effects)

+Our implementation has been tested against all the networks for which a solution is available on [TransportationNetworks](https://github.com/bstabler/TransportationNetworks) and has always obtained the correct solution.

 # How to use

 First, clone the repository to a local directory.